nhoudelot/demosdebs/dos/demos/1995/daclone-by-halcyon/debian/daclone-by-halcyon.6.md

 daclone-by-halcyon [*options*]

 # DESCRIPTION
-daclone-by-halcyon - is the launcher for Da Clone that use Dosbox in back-end.
+daclone-by-halcyon - is the launcher for Da Clone that use Dosbox-x in back-end.
 demo released in june 1995

 # OPTIONS